 This site has limited support for your browser.
 We recommend switching to Edge, Chrome, Safari, or Firefox.

--Events and five seasonal festivals that allow you to experience the changing seasons of Japan-
+-Events and seasonal festivals that allow you to experience the changing seasons of Japan-

-We will explain the charm of traditional events that color Japan's four seasons and the five seasonal festivals.
+Explains the charm of traditional events and the five seasonal festivals that color Japan's four seasons.

-On this page, we will introduce in detail the major Japanese events held in each season of the year, spring, summer, autumn and winter, as well as the five historic seasonal festivals.
+We will introduce in detail the historical events that take place in each season of the year: spring, summer, autumn, and winter.

-Learn ideas for having fun with your family and the meaning behind the events.
+Learn about ideas for having fun with your family and the meaning behind the events.

-(The Hina Nagashi festival is the origin of Hinamatsuri: nowadays it is common todecorate with Hina dolls !)
+(The Hina Nagashi festival is the origin of Hinamatsuri: nowadays it is common todisplay Hina dolls !)

 ---- table of contents ----